 This abundance of fish is also explained by the fact that the population of these islands is still very attached to ancestral traditions.
 Such as the rahui that wants everyone to respect natural resources.

 Marquesans therefore use the natural resources of their islands.
 And sea to feed themselves without trading theses resources on a large scale.
 The products of hunting and fishing being directly consumed by the inhabitants according to their needs.

 While the owner of the project E. Degage thinks it is appropriate “to export our wealth”, it is obviously not the same story when you listen to the inhabitants of the Marquises Islands.
 They will have to get used in the coming years to see their traditional fishing ports evolve towards big structures capable to manage the large tuna fishing boats.
 And to see the richness of their ocean soar.
 It is therefore not surprising that today they express their anger over this project.

 What will remain of the wealth of the oceans after the passage of these tuna fleets?

 We are obviously entitled to ask this question when we see the damage that can cause industrial fishing around the world.

-By allowing this massive fishing, policymakers are leaving the door open to the decline of bigeye tuna already reduced by more than 80% in this part of the world because of overfishing, and also increasing poverty on the Marquises Islands where people still feed on hunting and fishing living in communion with their environment
+By allowing this massive fishing, policymakers are leaving the door open to the decline of bigeye tuna already reduced by more than 80% in this part of the world because of overfishing.
+But also increasing poverty on the Marquises Islands.
+Than people still feed on hunting and fishing living in communion with their environment

 Inexorably, the oceans are getting empty everywhere around the world in a frenzied race to overconsumption without that local people seem to benefit at all.